docQodly/docs/docs/studio/pageLoaders/components/text.md

 ---
 import Column from '@site/src/components/Column'

-The **Text** component is a UI element designed to display text content on webforms.
+The **Text** component is a UI element designed to display text content on Pages.

 ## Use Cases